jaimejim/draft-coap-mud/draft-jimenez-mud-coap.md

   I-D.ietf-core-resource-directory:

 --- abstract
-This document provides a usage of the Manufacturing Usage Descriptions (MUD) on CoAP environments.
+This document provides some suggestions to add Manufacturing Usage Descriptions (MUD) to CoAP environments.

 --- middle